byron-ezez/ap-csa-2026-frqs/question-3/README.md

 # Question 3
-My beautiful solution to frq 3
+My solution to frq 3 with comments explaining the code